 Netherlands 8,184 31,085

 Spain 12,560 13,093

 Venezuela 12,729 7,265

 To be fair, the average rate of visa overstay for almost all countries is less than 2%.
 Still, these people have money for comfortable travel and come to the US primarily to make more money, and are far more likely to displace middle-class American workers.
-(I refer to such people as “Takers”, who come to milk what far more substantial others built and fund, while contributing nothing themselves.
-You certainly won’t find them in the nation’s armed forces, for example.)
+(I refer to such people as “Takers”, who come to milk what far more substantial others built, fund and defend, while contributing almost nothing themselves.
+You certainly won’t find these “special” people in the nation’s armed forces, for example.)
 At least the poor Mexicans come to work and have babies and make a real investment in America’s future by starting at the bottom and working up.
 (Note that over 60% of the population of Canada was born in another country, and a significant number of them use Canada as a transit to America.
-Also note that Mexico, Brazil, Colombia and Venezuela are notorious for their level of corruption and that China and India favor certain classes of citizens.)
+Also note that Mexico, Brazil, Colombia and Venezuela are notorious for their level of corruption and that China and India heap favor on certain classes of their own citizens.)

 As in almost all other challenges with which they were faced, the main options selected by the Baby Boomers were to find “someone else” to pay the bills – huge loans for their kids to pay – and “someone else” to do the hard stuff – huge numbers of immigrants to have and raise the absolutely needed children.
 If those options had not been available, the USA would have already gone out of business, rather than just pushing its expiration date further down the road.
 The main “significant intervention” route the Boomers chose were really huge loans and many tens of millions of immigrants mandated by their own lifestyle choices.
 So far, those Hispanic immigrants are helping to produce workers needed to keep up with the burgeoning costs of American leisure years in their ever longer retirements, but still not nearly enough to keep up with the humongous costs further ahead, especially in the Medicare world.